Conditioned Air Company of Naples, LLC Blog: Posts Tagged ‘HVAC’

 Wednesday, August 14th, 2019

-Florida homeowners with older air conditioning systems may soon be facing a difficult choice: replace their entire air conditioning system or continue to pursue increasingly costly and hard-to-find R22 refrigerant when it’s time for AC serivce.
+Florida homeowners with older air conditioning systems may soon be facing a difficult choice: replace their entire air conditioning system or continue to pursue increasingly costly and hard-to-find R22 refrigerant when it’s time for AC service.
+For many, the smarter option is upgrading to newer technology, such as ductless mini split systems for additions.
 Standards for types of refrigerants used in air conditioning repair and maintenance are changing, and this means that this most common and least expensive refrigerant will soon be phased out.
 When the phase-out is complete in 2020, R22 refrigerant will no longer be available.

 R22 refrigerant, sometimes known as R22 Freon or HCFC-22 Freon, is an environmental danger because it contributes to the depletion of the ozone layer.
-The U.S. government has placed restrictions on R22 and has issued the requirement that R22 refrigerant must be eliminated from use in cooling systems by the year 2020.
+The U.S. government has placed restrictions on R22 and has issued the requirement that R22 refrigerant must be eliminated from use in cooling systems by the year 2020, making regular maintenance tasks like changing your air filters even more important for system efficiency.
 At this point, R22 will no longer be manufactured and cannot be used as a refrigerant in new air conditioning systems.
 R22 is being replaced by R-410A, a safer material which is the current, compliant standard refrigerant in air conditioning equipment.

 The refrigerant change means several things for homeowners with older ACs: